-Dr. Buse conducts research on migraine, pain and stress among other conditions and is a co-investigator on the American Migraine Prevalence and Prevention (AMPP) Study, the Chronic Migraine Epidemiology and Outcomes (CAMEO) Study and the International Burden of Migraine (IBMS) Study.
-She has coauthored 76 manuscripts in peer reviewed scientific journals, 54 review articles and book chapters and 343 scientific abstracts.
-Her manuscripts have won the American Headache Society’s “Wolff Award” twice (2008 and 2017), the Italian Society for the Study of Headache’s “Enrico Greppi Award”, the British Medical Journal’s “Patient’s Choice Award”, and the 2015 “Headache Reader’s Choice” Award.
+Dr. Buse conducts research on migraine, pain, and stress among other conditions and is a co-investigator on the American Migraine Prevalence and Prevention (AMPP) Study, the Chronic Migraine Epidemiology and Outcomes (CAMEO) Study and the International Burden of Migraine (IBMS) Study.
+She has coauthored 76 manuscripts in peer-reviewed scientific journals, 54 review articles and book chapters and 343 scientific abstracts.
+Her manuscripts have won the American Headache Society’s “Wolff Award” twice (2008 and 2017), the Italian Society for the Study of Headache’s “Enrico Greppi Award” twice (2010 and 2017), the British Medical Journal’s “Patient’s Choice Award”, and the 2015 “Headache Reader’s Choice” Award.
 In 2009 she won the National Headache Foundation, "Partners in Excellence" Award and in 2016 she won the American Headache Society “Seymour Solomon” Award.

 Dr. Buse is the psychological and behavioral section editor for Current Pain and Headache Reports and she serves on the advisory board of the Journal of Headache and Pain, Pain Management News, and Pain Pathways Magazine.
 She is on the American Headache Society Board of Directors, Scientific Committee, and Electronic Media Committee, and the American Academy of Neurology Digital Strategy Subcommittee.